CARL-CXR: Continual Adapter-Based Routing for Task-Unknown Chest Radiograph Classification: Experimental Settings and Results

+EWC applies a quadratic penalty on parameters important to Task~1, estimated via the Fisher information matrix.
+However, because the backbone is frozen and only lightweight adapters and heads are trainable, the parameter space subject to regularization is small, limiting EWC's ability to preserve Task~1 knowledge.
+LwF uses knowledge distillation from the Task~1 model as a soft supervision signal during Task~2 training, operating without any architectural isolation between tasks.
+Critically, \emph{neither EWC nor LwF incorporates a routing mechanism}: both require explicit task identity at inference and are therefore inapplicable to the task-unknown deployment scenario that motivates this work.
+Results are reported for the oracle (task-known) setting for these baselines.

+Table~\ref{tab:cl_baselines} summarizes the comparison.
+CARL-CXR achieves substantially lower forgetting (0.012) compared to LwF (0.072) and EWC (0.133), representing a $6\times$ and $11\times$ reduction respectively.
+While LwF attains a higher CheXpert AUROC (0.823), this comes at the direct cost of Task~1 retention: LwF sacrifices catastrophic forgetting of MIMIC (AUROC drops from 0.752 to 0.707) in exchange for plasticity on Task~2.
+CARL-CXR maintains comparable MIMIC retention (0.740) while achieving balanced performance across both tasks.
+EWC performs poorly under this architecture, with forgetting of 0.133, confirming that weight-regularization strategies are poorly suited to frozen-backbone adapter settings where the regularizable parameter space is minimal.
+Most importantly, CARL-CXR is the only method in this comparison that supports task-unknown inference, achieving 65.3\% balanced routing accuracy without any task identifier at test time a capability neither baseline provides.

-\paragraph{Joint Training Upper-Bound Analysis.} We compare the proposed sequential continual setting against a joint training baseline that assumes simultaneous access to both datasets.
-Additional joint training setup are provided in Appendix~\ref{app:joint_training}.
-With task identity provided at inference, joint training achieves an AUROC of 0.74 on MIMIC-CXR (Task~1) and 0.73 on CheXpert (Task~2), comparable to sequential results (0.74 and 0.75, respectively), within a 2\% margin.
-However, under task-unknown deployment, which is common in multi-hospital environments, routing performance under joint training degrades substantially (62.5\% vs.\ 75.0\%) (Fig.~\ref{fig:figure2}).
-While joint training matches AUROC when task identity is known, it substantially degrades task-unknown routing, which is the critical requirement for real-world deployment.
+\paragraph{Joint Training Upper-Bound Analysis.} Joint training serves as an idealized reference in which a single model is trained simultaneously on both MIMIC-CXR and CheXpert, with concurrent access to all data and no sequential ordering constraints.
+With task identity provided at inference, joint training achieves an AUROC of 0.74 on MIMIC-CXR and 0.73 on CheXpert, comparable to CARL-CXR sequential results within a 2\% margin.
+However, under task-unknown deployment the critical requirement for multi-hospital environments joint training routing degrades substantially (62.5\% weighted accuracy, 53.8\% balanced accuracy) compared to CARL-CXR (75.0\% weighted, 65.3\% balanced) (Fig.~\ref{fig:figure3}).

-This degradation arises because joint training optimizes on both datasets simultaneously, which reduces the separation between task-specific representations and weakens task boundary cues required for reliable routing.
-In contrast, the sequential continual setting preserves clearer task-specific structure by learning from incrementally arriving datasets.
-Task-specific adapters are trained in isolation, and feature-level replay maintains stable decision boundaries in the selector.
-This design leads to improved task-unknown routing while maintaining comparable classification performance.
+This degradation arises because joint training optimizes on both datasets simultaneously, reducing the separation between task-specific representations and weakening the boundary cues required for reliable routing.
+In contrast, CARL-CXR's isolate-then-freeze strategy trains each adapter independently, preserving distinct task-specific feature structure that the selector can exploit at inference.